Azure-Samples/Iot-Telemetry-Simulator/README.md

 ## Generating high volume of telemetry

-In order to generate a constants high volume of messages a single computer might not be enough.
+In order to generate a constant high volume of messages a single computer might not be enough.
 Azure has container instances which allow the execution of containers with micro billing.
-This repository has a PowerShell script that will create azure container instances in your subscription.
+This repository has a PowerShell script that creates azure container instances in your subscription.
 Requirements are having [az cli installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

 To start the simulator in a single container instance: